apache/openwhisk-release/docs/upload_public_key.md

 The parameter <key_id> can be either the key id or the email address you used to generate the key.
 For detailed information on PGP keys, please visit [how to create and manage PGP keys](https://support.symantec.com/en_US/article.HOWTO41935.html).

+## How to commit to the staging directory

+Under the home directory of openwhisk release tool, you can find the local SVN directory openwhisk_release/